hapax/hapax.github.io/assets/teaching.md

 These pop science books were great, filled with pictures and metaphors and colourful examples.
-But I began to suspect that I was missing something, and that to really understand these things, I would need to know some mathematics.
+But I began to suspect that I was missing something, and that to really get to the bottom of things, I would need to know some mathematics.
-To paraphrase Galileo, if I wanted to speak with the universe, to become "conversant", then I needed to learn its language, which turns out to be maths and not colourful analogies.
+To paraphrase Galileo, if I wanted to speak with the universe, to become "conversant", then I needed to learn its language, which seemed to be maths and not colourful analogies.
 Eventually, I switched from philosophy to maths and physics and never looked back.